joshuamckenty/axle/README.txt

  - Add the cloud net id
  - Allocate a floating ip for bosh and add it
  - Allocate a static IP for bosh and add it
+ - Allocate a floating ip for BATS and add it

 export cloud_net_id=3b9e14ce-cb78-4cfa-9215-6b0914a22394
 export allocated_floating_ip=205.234.30.254
 export static_ip=10.2.3.100
+export bat_floating_ip=205.234.30.253

 Step 4.
 Source the openstack rc file and run your bootstrap script.
  - It will create the right flavors, and boot an inception VM.